 Cynthia Sularz, blogging the 2014 G(irls)20 Summit in Australia

 The Scholarly Journal for the New Health Security Paradigm

-The online home of the Whitehead Journal of DIplomacy and International Relations.
+The online home of the Journal of Diplomacy and International Relations.
 Regular updates of articles, plus archives of past issues and subscription information.